 Register for a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

 Did you know that most eye injuries occur in the home?
-According to the Eye Injury Snapshot study by the American Academy of Ophthalmology and the American Society of Ocular Trauma, over 40 percent of the reported eye injuries are caused by activities at home such as routine repairs, yardwork, cleaning, and cooking.
+According to the American Academy of Ophthalmology and the American Society of Ocular Trauma, nearly half of all reported eye injuries are caused by activities at home such as routine repairs, yard work, cleaning, and cooking.
 Over a third of those injuries happen in the kitchen, bedroom, bathroom, living, or family room.

 You can't prevent all eye damage, so here are some guidelines in case you're faced with an eye injury.

 The first rule of thumb when you have any eye injury is to avoid touching, rubbing, or putting any kind of pressure on your eye.
 "Even if the injury seems mild, there may be internal damage to the eye," says Dr. Kestenbaum.
 He recommends that you visit your eye doctor as soon as you can in any case.